georgeliang0821/MS-AbnormalMeetings/README.md

 - Step 3: [Share/not share] your screen.
 - Step 4: After all tests, end the [call/meeting].
 - Step 5: **Wait 30 minutes.**
-- Step 6: Go to `blob storage` to check your log!
+- Step 6: Go to your `blob storage` to check your log!
 #### UserEvents
 - Step 1: [Create/Modify] a event in [outlook/teams].
 - Step 2: **Wait 30 minutes.**
-- Step 3: Go to `blob storage` to check your log!
+- Step 3: Go to your `blob storage` to check your log!

 ## General Information
 ### Requirement and Scenario